 HITECH Act: In July 2010, the Department of Health and Human Services ("HHS") published final regulations implementing the health information technology ("HIT") provisions of the American Recovery and Reinvestment Act (referred to as the "HITECH Act").
 The final regulation defines the "meaningful use" of Electronic Health Records ("EHR") and establishes the requirements for the Medicare and Medicaid EHR payment incentive programs.
 The final rule established an initial set of standards and certification criteria.
 The implementation period for these new Medicare and Medicaid incentive payments started in federal fiscal year 2011 and can end as late as 2016 for Medicare and 2021 for the state Medicaid programs.
-State Medicaid program participation in this federally funded incentive program is voluntary but we expect that all of the states in which our eligible hospitals operate will ultimately choose to participate.
-Our acute care hospitals may qualify for these EHR incentive payments upon implementation of the EHR application assuming they meet the "meaningful use" criteria.
+State Medicaid program participation in this federally funded incentive program is voluntary but all of the states in which our eligible hospitals operate have elected to participate.
+Our acute care hospitals (except newly constructed Temecula Valley Hospital which opened in October, 2013) have qualified for these EHR incentive payments upon implementation of the EHR application and meeting the "meaningful use" criteria for the applicable stage.
 The government's ultimate goal is to promote more effective (quality) and efficient healthcare delivery through the use of technology to reduce the total cost of healthcare for all Americans and utilizing the cost savings to expand access to the healthcare system.

 During 2011, we began implementing EHR applications at certain of our acute care hospitals and continued to do so, on a hospital-by-hospital basis, until completion which occurred at the end of June, 2013.
-Our acute care hospitals are eligible for Medicare and Medicaid EHR incentive payments upon implementation of the EHR application, assuming they meet the "meaningful use" criteria.
-As of June 30, 2013, fifteen of our acute care hospitals met the "meaningful use" criteria and we expect the remainder to do so by the end of 2013.
+Our acute care hospitals are eligible for Medicare and Medicaid EHR incentive payments upon implementation of the EHR application, once they have demonstrated meaningful use of certified EHR technology for the applicable stage or have completed attestations to their adoption or implementation of certified EHR technology.
+With the exception of Temecula Valley Hospital, we believe that all of our acute care hospitals have met the stage 1, year one meaningful use criteria.